-India election results: Did ‘secular’ parties let down Muslims too?
+India election results: Did ‘secular’ parties let Muslims down too?

 Irfan Ahmed, a professor of anthropology at Ibn Haldun University in Istanbul, questioned the often touted description of India’s elections as the largest festival of democracy.
 “For those denied justice and dignity, it may look like the world’s biggest circus,” he said.

-“Since 2014, this electoral circus has passionately been staging Muslims as a threat against which people are asked to vote,” Ahmed told Al Jazeera.
+“Since 2014, this electoral circus has passionately been staging Muslims as a threat against which people are asked to vote,” Irfan told Al Jazeera.
 “While the BJP issues the threat openly, the non-BJP parties do implicitly: That is by remaining silent.”

 No party, he said, “has the courage to talk about the violence done to the Muslims”.